 Why You Should Use a StoryBrand BrandScript for Every Single Product and Service

-Even if you think the answer is yes to each of those questions, I urge you to keep your ears peeled for what we're about to discuss.
-Because even if you've figured out your overall brand messaging, that's just the entryway for a potential customer.
+Even if you think the answer is yes to each of those questions, I urge you to keep your ears open to what we're about to discuss.
+Because even if you've figured out your overall brand messaging, that's just the entryway for a potential client.
 Once they're interested in who you are, you have to persuade them to purchase your offering.
 And if you have the right words, your products will start to sell themselves.

 Some business owners are wary about uprooting all of their messaging and reinventing their brand.
 But you don't have to do that.
-Granted, we do strongly encourage creating a BrandScript for your overall brand message.
-But whether you have used the StoryBrand Framework on your overall brand or not, you can use the StoryBrand BrandScript to increase the conversion rate of every single one of your products or services.
+Granted, we do strongly encourage building a StoryBrand website and creating a BrandScript for your overall brand message.
+However, whether you have used the StoryBrand Framework on your overall brand or not, you can use the StoryBrand BrandScript to increase the conversion rate of every single one of your products or services.